ethers-io/ethers.js/docs/v5/api/providers/other/README.md

 #### *fallbackProviderConfig* . **priority** => *number*

 The priority used for the provider.
 Higher priorities are favoured over lower priorities.
-If multiple providers share the same prioirty, they are choosen at random.
+If multiple providers share the same priority, they are chosen at random.

 #### *fallbackProviderConfig* . **stallTimeout** => *number*